hanabi/hanabi.github.io/docs/beginner/save-clues.md

 <BeginnersGuideProgress part="14" />

 - The second type of clue is called a *Save Clue*.
 - In Hanabi, there are only so many copies of a particular card.
 If all copies of a card are discarded, then it is impossible to get the maximum score.
-Thus, we give *Save Clues* to each other to communicate that specific cards should be saved for later.
+Thus, we give *Save Clues* to communicate that specific cards should be saved for later.

 <br />